 A Claimant (or someone acting on the Claimant's behalf) may request external review of an adverse benefit determination within 120 days after the date of receipt of a notice of an adverse benefit determination or a final internal adverse benefit determination.
-The request for external review must be made in writing or orally to the University of Utah Health Plans Appeals and Grievances Department at the address indicated on page 5 of this Policy or by calling (844) 262-1560.
-Within five (5) business days following the date of receipt of the external review request, a preliminary review of the request will be performed to determine whether:
+You must first exhaust all levels of internal appeals before you can apply for an external review.
+The request for external review must be made in writing, using an approved External Review Request Form, to the University of Utah Health Plans Appeals and Grievances Department at the address indicated on page 5 of this Policy or by calling (844) 262-1560.